Jack Howieson: Background

 Jack Howieson was born in Hemel Hempstead, Hertfordshire, England.

+In 2023 he was Director of Rugby at Sheffield Tigers RUFC.

 Playing career

+Howieson began his playing career at Hemel Stags before signing for Sheffield Eagles and making his debut for them in 2001.
 Howieson played for Scotland at the 2008 Rugby League World Cup, he retired from Rugby on 24 April 2013, just 7 months after captaining Sheffield Eagles to their 20-16 Co-Operative Championship Grand Final win over Featherstone Rovers.
+In 2018, he returned to Hemel Stags as head coach and a player.